 As with the first wave of SEO women, they too have much to share and teach you.
 Get to know them and follow them on Twitter.

-Donna Fontenot– (That’s FONT-KNOW) – Owner of Making A Living Online, Donna is an e-Business coach, HubSpot-certified inbound marketing consultant, Web developer, and SEO diva.
+Donna Fontenot (That’s FONT-KNOW) is an e-Business coach, HubSpot-certified inbound marketing consultant, Web developer, and SEO diva.
 Her motto is, “You’ll never shine if you don’t grow.”
 Donna’s vast work experience includes gigs as a ColdFusion Web developer and I.T. department head.
 Her blog, Making a Living Online, combines her technical background with her inspiring vision for success, and is geared toward home-based entrepreneurs.
 Follow Donna @DonnaFontenot.

-Anne F. Kennedy – With over 35 years in marketing and public relations, plus 10 years in SEO and search marketing, Anne is currently International Search Strategist with Beyond Ink.
-She is also the Director of Marketing of Joblr.
+With over 35 years in marketing and public relations, plus 10 years in SEO and search marketing, Anne is currently International Search Strategist with Beyond Ink.
 An accomplished speaker, her recent appearances include SMX Sydney Australia, SES Toronto, and RIMC in Iceland.
-Anne’s expertise landed her a prominent position on the Search Engine Strategies (SES) Domestic Advisory Board.
-Anne also serves on the board of directors of Helium Writer’s Network, and is co-author of Global Search Engine Marketing, a guide to fine-tuning your international search engine marketing results.
+She’s also a CEO coach and founder of Outlines Venture Group.
 Follow Anne @AnneKennedy.

-Dana Lookadoo – Owner of Yo!
+We lost Dana a few years ago, but she still deserves a shout-out for everything she’s done for the industry.
+Dana was the owner of Yo!
 Yo!
-SEO, Dana calls herself a “search geek who prefers people over search engines but optimizes for both.”
-Her speciality is in coupling audience engagement and social media with SEO.
+SEO and used to call herself a “search geek who prefers people over search engines but optimizes for both.”
+Her specialty was in coupling audience engagement and social media with SEO.
 Donna began a career in computing/PC training in 1984, then moved into website development and online marketing.
-As a business trainer, Donna has developed classes for Sun Microsystems Open Gateway Programs, Monterey Institute of International Studies, U.C.
+As a business trainer, Donna developed classes for Sun Microsystems Open Gateway Programs, Monterey Institute of International Studies, U.C.
 Santa Cruz Extension, and WallMart’s MEM Technology Conference Series.
-She believes, “Successful engagements require creative tactical planning, implementation, perseverance and presence!”
-Follow Dana @lookadoo.

-Elisabeth Osmeloski – As the Executive Features Editor of Search Engine Land, Elisabeth manages all the editorial content and daily articles from industry experts.
+As the past Executive Features Editor of Search Engine Land, Elisabeth managed all the editorial content and daily articles from industry experts.
 A veteran in the search engine marketing industry, Elisabeth has worked as an SEO consultant and search marketing analyst since 1999.
 Last year she became Founding Board Member and President at SLC Utah Professional Search Marketing Association.
 Follow Elisabeth @elisabethos.

-Catherine (Cat) Seda – Catherine is a 15-year internet marketing veteran and the author of How to Win Sales & Influence Spiders and Search Engine Advertising.
-Presently, she is the Director of Online Marketing for Kelley Blue Book, and an internet marketing consultant, speaker & writer at Seda Communications, Inc. Catherine writes the “Net Sales” column for Entrepreneur Magazine and has contributed to eBay magazine, Leader Magazine, and Yahoo!
+Catherine is a 20-year internet marketing veteran and the author of How to Win Sales & Influence Spiders and Search Engine Advertising.
+Presently, she is the digital content strategist for Moonlight Bridal, and an internet marketing consultant, speaker & writer.
+Catherine wrote the “Net Sales” column for Entrepreneur Magazine and has contributed to eBay magazine, Leader Magazine, and Yahoo!
 Small Business Insights.
 Catherine served as Dean of Internet Marketing at LA College International, and is a sought-after speaker on the conference circuit.
 Connect with Catherine at LinkedIn.

-Lyena Solomon – Founder and Owner of NetSprinter Consulting Services, Lyena began her career as a webmaster in1995, then transitioned into web development and consulting.
-Currently, she is also the Web Optimization Analyst at Yo!
-Yo!
-SEO.
+Director of Service Now, Lyena began her career as a webmaster in 1995, then transitioned into web development and consulting.
 Lyena specializes in helping small to medium sized businesses with analytics, social media, and web development.
-Her NetSprinter blog covers such topics as Why Non-Profits Fail and Website Redesign.
-Last year, Lyena was voted by Level 343 as one of the Top SEO Women.
+In 2011, she was voted by Level 343 as one of the Top SEO Women.
 Highly educated, she is fluent in Russian and holds Masters Degrees from Vladimir Pedagogical University and Illinois State University.
 Follow lyena @lyena.

 The lists of women honored here and in last week’s tribute were not intended to be exhaustive, by any means.
 Do you know a fantastic woman in SEO you’d like to add?
 We’d love it if you would tell us in the comments below, and it’d be great if you could include a link to her website or social profile!
 Thanks!